upgradingdave/rust/README.md

 - Run `rustup doc --book` to open the Rust book in your browser.
 - Run `rustup doc` to open the Rust documentation in your browser.

+# Coding in Rust

+- [Crates.io](https://crates.io) is the repository of Rust packages